Movement Disorders

 • 3,4 Methylenedioxymethamphetamine (MDMA or ecstasy) |

 Serotonin syndrome encompasses a spectrum of clinical features, many of which overlap with those of neuroleptic malignant syndrome.
-High levels of central serotonin lower central dopamine levels, which may lead to a hypodopaminergic state similar to neuroleptic malignant syndrome (87).
+High levels of central serotonin lower central dopamine levels, which may lead to a hypodopaminergic state similar to neuroleptic malignant syndrome (94).
 Core symptoms include fever, myoclonus, and altered mental status (elevated mood, restlessness, disorientation).
-Additional signs include hyperreflexia, rigidity, clonus, tachycardia, diaphoresis, and seizures.
-There are several proposed diagnostic criteria ranging in sensitivity and specificity.
-The Steinbach criteria allow for identification of at-risk patients with milder symptoms (see Table 3).
-Unlike neuroleptic malignant syndrome, serotonin syndrome frequently resolves in 24 hours, but mortality is as high as 11% (102).
-Complications include disseminated intravascular coagulation, rhabdomyolysis, metabolic acidosis, renal failure, or respiratory failure (30).

-On average, malignant catatonia symptoms may last 8 days, with temperatures as high as 110°F, followed by severe parkinsonism, stupor, and death (86).
-It is important to recognize malignant catatonia as a distinct syndrome in order to initiate appropriate therapy, which can result in complete resolution of symptoms within hours to days (27).
+On average, malignant catatonia symptoms may last eight days, with temperatures as high as 110°F, followed by severe rigidity and lack of movements, stupor, and death (93).
+It is important to recognize malignant catatonia as a distinct syndrome in order to initiate appropriate therapy, which can result in complete resolution of symptoms within hours to days (28).
 Several diagnostic criteria have been proposed and are effective in screening patients for possible catatonia with high sensitivity.
-Unfortunately, most of these scales are not specific in establishing the diagnosis of malignant catatonia (see Table 4) (98).
+Unfortunately, most of these scales are not specific in establishing the diagnosis of malignant catatonia (see Table 4) (106).

 (1) Catalepsy - the individual maintains a fixed/frozen posture | |